Skip to main content

 Tip

-If you don't want to proceed with the chosen export channels, uncheck the checkbox with the number of the selected exports or select Clear filters.
+If you don't want to proceed with the chosen export templates, uncheck the checkbox for the number of selected exports or select the trash bin icon.

-When you add one or several export channels, the platform automatically returns you to the Exports page, where you can see the list of all added export channels and set them up individually.
+When you add one or more exports, the platform automatically returns you to the Export Overview page, where you can view the list of all added export templates and set them up individually.

 Overview tab

-In the Overview tab, you can view your export dashboard and add destinations and files.
+In the export's Overview tab, you can view your export dashboard and add destinations and files.

 3. Select Save.